Topics Map > Instructional Continuity

 - Device/browser lockdown

 - Prevents students from accessing other programs or websites during their quiz unless otherwise specified in the proctoring settings.
 Both tools will require students to close most other programs on their device when the quiz start-up process begins.
-Honorlock can't fully lock a device since it is contained within Google Chrome, but it can prevent other internet tabs from being opened as well as providing other proctoring options such as screen recording and webcam monitoring.
+The degree of device lockdown depends on which tool you use and the settings you choose.

 - Webcam audio & video proctoring

-- Records the student's screen while taking their quiz
+- Screen-captures the student's desktop while taking their quiz

 - Pre-quiz room scan (requires webcam monitoring)